coreos/tectonic-docs/Documentation/admin/upgrade.md

 ## Manually update Container Linux

 To provide the most secure operating system, Tectonic automatically updates Container Linux.
-To manage the update process for Container Linux, rather than allowing it to run automatically, configure the system to allow manual updates.
+If your business model does not allow automated updates, and requires them to be human-controlled, you may configure the system to allow manual updates.

-First, scale the container-linux-update-operator deployment to 0 to pause automated updates.
-* Go to *Workloads > Deployments*, and select the container-linux-update-operator.
-* Set the desired count to 0 Pods, and click *Save*.

-Then, mask update-engine to prevent it from downloading or installing updates.
+Disable the Container Linux update-engine service to prevent it from downloading or installing updates.
 For more information, see [Disable Automatic Updates Daemon][disable-auto] in the Container Linux reboot strategies guide.

-Reset the deployment.
-* Go to *Workloads > Deployments*, and select the container-linux-update-operator.
-* Reset the Pod count, and click *Save*.

-Apply CL updates before applying Tectonic updates.
-* Follow the instructions to [manually trigger a Container Linux update][manually-trigger].
+Then, follow the instructions to [manually trigger a Container Linux update][manually-trigger].

+Be certain to apply CL updates before applying Tectonic updates.

 ## Preserve &amp; Restore etcd